horeilly1101/fermat/README.md

 The server will then be available at `localhost:2345`.
 The only available `GET` endpoint is `/get-keys/<min_bits>`, where `min_bits` is an integer that specifies the minimum allowable bits in the public key.
-The public key and modulus will have about twice as many bits.
+The private key and modulus will have about twice as many bits.

 ### Example Response